Table reshaping and joins#

 2 Dimona Dimona 1 False 35.011635 31.068616

-The expression pd.concat([x,y]) then can be used to concatenates x and y, by row, re-creating the complete table stations:
+The expression pd.concat([x,y]) can then be used to concatenate x and y, by row, re-creating the complete table stations:

 pd.concat([x, y])